alexbelgium/hassio-addons/webtrees/README.md

 BASE_URL: "http://192.168.178.69" # The url with which you access webtrees
 DB_TYPE: "sqlite" # Your database type : sqlite for automatic configuration, or external for manual config
 CONFIG_LOCATION: location of the config.yaml (see below)
-localdisks: sda1 #put the hardware name of your drive to mount separated by commas, or its label.
-Ex: sda1, sdb1, MYNAS...
+localdisks: sda1 #put the hardware name of your drive to mount separated by commas, or its label. ex. sda1, sdb1, MYNAS...
 networkdisks: "//SERVER/SHARE" # optional, list of smb servers to mount, separated by commas
 cifsusername: "username" # optional, smb username, same for all smb shares
 cifspassword: "password" # optional, smb password